Date(s) - 27/08/2017

 Introduced by Sir David Attenborough and presented by TEP’s president Chris Baines, the film is an odyssey along the Thames as it meanders through London and flows out to sea, exploring its ever-changing ecology.

 For most people who see the Thames every day, it’s a mystery.
 Chris goes on a journey, from Teddington to the sea, meeting people who tell him more and more about just how much life there is, in and around the Thames.

 The Living Thames was shot in September 2016.
 It’s now being edited and is looking fabulous.

-We plan to complete the film by the end of September 2017.
+We plan to complete the film in autumn 2017.
 We will then give DVDs of it to schools near the Thames, screen it in community venues and enter it in film festivals worldwide to show the wonder of the river and encourage everyone to work together to ensure its continued vitality.

-Courtesy of City Cruises, who have given us use of MV Westminster, we invite you to join us on a boat trip on the Thames.
+Courtesy of Jetstream Tours, who have given us use of catamaran Jacob Marley, we invite you to join us on a boat trip in the Thames Estuary.
 All proceeds from ticket sales will go towards the post-production costs of the film, including sound design, music and colour grading.

-There will be talks on Thames ecology and archaeology from independent environmentalist Chris Baines, marine and estuarine scientist Amy Pryor, aquatic consultant Steve Colclough and Thames archaeologist Dr Fiona Haughey.
+There will be talks on Thames Estuary ecology and archaeology from marine and estuarine scientist Amy Pryor, aquatic consultant Steve Colclough and Thames archaeologist Dr Fiona Haughey.

 There will be a bar on board if you fancy a tipple!

 To purchase tickets by BACS (or make a donation towards the film) please email Meghna Shah at email@example.com or pay via Paypal below.